itubrainlab/uncanny-valley-eeg-study-full/README.md

 1. Download the dataset from Zenodo
 2. Set the BIDS_ROOT environmental variable to the dataset path and, set the bids_root variable to the correct path in the Python notebooks
 3. Install all the necessary libraries defined in the requirements.txt file
-4. Edit the BIDS_ROOT file in the batch_erp_extract.sh
+4. Edit the BIDS_ROOT variable in the batch_erp_extract.sh
 5. Execute the preprocessing/fix_trial_type.py script
 6. Execute the batch_erp_extract.sh script
 7. Open and execute the group_analysis python notebook